-Based on the results of the data analysis that has been done, the researchers got the results of the research, which became the conclusions to answer the research problems.
-We describe the following: A positive attitude was found to have no significant effect on the intention to pay Zakat in paying professional Zakat.
+Based on the results of the data analysis that has been done, the researchers got the results of the research which became the conclusions to answer the research problems.
+We describe the following: Positive attitude was found to have no significant effect on the intention to pay zakat in paying professional zakat.
 These results are not in accordance with the hypothesis of the study.
-The influence of religious leaders was also found to have no significant effect on the intention to pay Zakat in paying professional Zakat.
+The influence of religious leaders was also found to have no significant effect on the intention to pay zakat in paying professional zakat.
 These results are not in accordance with the hypothesis of the study.
-Peer influence was also found to have no significant effect on the intention to pay Zakat in paying professional Zakat.
+Peer influence was also found to have no significant effect on the intention to pay zakat in paying professional zakat.
 These results are not in accordance with the hypothesis of the study.
-Zakat knowledge has a favorable effect on encouraging someone to be interested in paying professional Zakat.
-The increasing Zakat knowledge of Muzakki will help further to encourage someone to be interested in paying professional Zakat.
-The quality of Zakat distribution has a favorable effect on the intention to pay Zakat in paying professional Zakat.
-The increasing quality of Zakat distribution of Muzakki will further increase the intention to pay Zakat in paying Professional Zakat.
-The paying professional Zakat.
-The increasing quality of Zakat distribution of Muzakki will further increase the intention to pay Zakat in paying professional Zakat.
+Zakat knowledge has a favorable effect on encouraging someone to be interested in paying professional zakat.
+The increasing zakat knowledge of muzakki will help further to encourage someone to be interested in paying professional zakat.
+Quality of zakat distribution has a favorable effect on the intention to pay zakat in paying professional zakat.
+The increasing quality of zakat distribution of muzakki will further increase the intention to pay zakat in paying zakat income.
+Intention to pay zakat has a favorable effect on zakat compliance behavior in paying professional zakat.